-Jenny lives in Ontario, Canada.
+Jenny lives in British Columbia, Canada.

 Paige has been fortunate to have had horses her entire life.
 Her love of them led her to her degree in Animal Science at North Carolina State University.
 She then went on to work as a research technician for leading scientists in the fields of biochemistry, toxicology, physiology, and nutrition.

 In 1999, Paige's journey into hoof care began with a laminitic horse.
 Little did she know it would lead her to a new career!

 Trimming hooves sparked her intellectual and scientific curiosity.
 Her initial website www.ironfreehoof.com started as a way to share her trimming knowledge, but then evolved as she became fascinated with anatomy.